lupyuen/lupyuen.github.io/src/rhai.md

 # Drag-and-Drop Rhai Scripting

-We'll wrap up today's show-and-tell...
+We wrap up today's show-and-tell...
 With some __Drag-and-Drop Rhai Scripting__ in your Web Browser!

 ![Drag-and-drop scripting with Blockly and Rhai](https://lupyuen.github.io/images/rhai-title.jpg)